 According to research, most people understand complex problem domains by visualization.
 Things and their relations to each other can be understood with a picture – “one picture is worth a thousand words”.
 The more there are elements in “the big picture”, the more there are relations between them, and the more there is complexity.
 Visualization gives us possibility to interpret the details of the problem domain.
 Visualization supports development activities and communication between people from different organization levels – from C-level management to operational level.

-There is a need for a next generation visualization, collaboration and analysis tool, that can provide relevant information of an organization for diverse stakeholder groups for several use cases such as:
+There is a need for a next generation visualization, collaboration and analysis tool, that can provide relevant information of an organization for diverse stakeholder groups via web-enabled, role-based, modern user interface(s) for several use cases such as:

 Enterprise Development Supported by A Visualization Tool